Skip to content

 Marketing opt-in examples

-As mentioned, brands need express written consent before sending marketing messages.
+As mentioned, brands need express written consent before sending SMS marketing campaigns.
 The best way to do this is by having customers opt in — with a web form, verbally, or a QR code — and then confirm their consent via text.

 1. Verbal opt-in example